-CNC prototyping is primarily used for creating high-quality prototypes for functional testing.
+This process is primarily used for creating high-quality prototypes for functional testing.

-It can also be used to create molds or casts for creating the prototypes using other production processes like injection molding.
+It can also be used to create molds or casts for creating prototypes using other production processes like injection molding.
 This process is known as Rapid Tooling.

 Why Should You Choose CNC Prototyping?

 Two main options exist for creating prototypes from 3 models in the industry- 3d printing and CNC prototyping.
 Although 3D printing is steadily emerging as the preferred variant, CNC prototyping is still steadily holding down its share of the market.
-Let’s take a look at some of the reasons why CNC prototyping is still preferred over 3D printing:
+Let’s take a look at some of the reasons why it is still preferred over 3D printing:

 1. CNC Machining Is fast